-Title of standard Nature of change Impact Mandatory application date/ Date of adoption by Group AASB 15 Revenue from Contracts with Customers new standard for the recognition of revenue.
-This will replace AASB 118 which covers revenue Mandatory for financial years commencing on or after 1 January 2018, but available for early adoption The Group has adopted the standard from the effective date (FY19 period beginning 25 June 2018).
-AASB 16 Leases in almost all leases being recognised on the statement of financial position, as the distinction between operating and finance leases is removed.
-Under the new standard, an asset (the right to use the leased item) and a financial liability to pay rentals are recognised.
-The only exceptions are short-term and low-value leases.
-The standard will affect primarily the accounting for the group's operating leases.
-As at the year end, the Group has non-cancellable operating lease commitments of \$3.4 million (2017: \$4.2 million), see note 12(a).
-Whilst the Group has not yet finalised its assessment of the financial impact of the new standard, adoption will result in a right of use asset and corresponding lease liability being recognised at the Group's transition date of 1 July 2019, with an additional expense recognised in retained earnings.
-The classification of lease payments in the cashflow statement is expected to change from operating to financing.
+Title of standard Nature of change Impact Mandatory application date/ Date of adoption by Group AASB 16 Leases leases being recognised on the statement of financial position, as the distinction between The standard will affect primarily the accounting for the group's operating leases.
+Adoption is expected to result in a right of use asset and corresponding lease liability of \$3.6 million being recognised at the Group's transition date of 1 July 2019, with an additional expense of \$0.3 million recognised in retained earnings (as the group will elect not to restate its comparatives).
+The classification of lease payments in the cashflow statement will change from operating to financing.
 Mandatory for financial years commencing on or after 1 January 2019.
 At this stage, the Group does not intend to adopt the standard before its effective date (FY20 period beginning 1 July 2019).